icapetti/news-crawler/README.md

     }
 }
 ```
+**IMPORTANT**
+This is not the best way to manage credentials on production environments.
+It's just for tests and studies purpose.
+Never keep credentials on the middle of the code or in your repository!
+That's why the `credentials.json` file it's in `.gitignore`.

 2. On the spider code the `URI` is set, you can change for your environment:
 `BASE_URI = f"s3://da-vinci-raw/crawler-news/gazeta-do-povo/run={DATE}/"`